AbdAsh/Django-Twitter-Look-up-App/README.md

 # Django Twitter Look up App
 This was my submisson for an interview that required a simple web interface that can search for tweets with a specific keyword and sort the result using some attribute of the tweets.

-You may find the required packaged in the requirements.txt
+You may find the required packages in the requirements.txt

 ## Screenshots: